 Framing an art print

 Ordering an art print means you have to frame it!
-Most popular sizes usually go into frames easily, consider whether matting would be best and you can get a larger frame to work better over furniture.
+Most popular sizes fit into frames easily.
+If the art looks lost on the wall, consider matting it in a larger frame to make sure the wall art takes up the right amount of space.